awesome-spark/spark-gotchas/04_rdd_actions_and_transformations_by_example.md

 Excluding certain `Dataset` specific optimizations `groupByKey` is comparable to it's RDD counterpart but, similarly to PySpark `RDD.groupByKey`, exposes grouped data as a lazy data structure and can be preferable when expected number of values per key is large.

+### When to Use groupByKey and When to Avoid It

+#### When to Avoid groupByKey

+- If operataion is expressed using `groupByKey` followed by associative and commutative reducing operation on values (`sum`, `count`, `max` / `min`) it should be replaced by `reduceByKey`.
+- If operation can be expressed using a comination of local sequence operation and merge operation (online variance / mean, top-n observations) it should be expressed with `combineByKey` or `aggregateByKey`.
+- If final goal is to traverse values in a specific order (`groupByKey` followed by sorting values followed by iteration) it can be typically rewritten as `repartitionAndSortWithinPartitions` with custom partitioner and ordering followed by `mapPartitions`.

+#### When to Use groupByKey

+- If operation has similar semantics to `groupByKey` (doesn't reduce amount of data, doesn't benefit from map side combine) it is typcially better to use `groupByKey`.

+#### When to Optimize groupByKey

+There are legitimate cases that can benefit from implementing `groupBy`-like operations from scratch.

+For example if keys are large compared to aggregated values we prefer to enable map side combine to reduce amount of data that will shuffled.

+Similarly, if we have some a priori knowledge about the data we can use specialized data structures to encode observations.
+For example we can use [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) to handle multidimensional values with low cardinality of individual dimensions.